-Visit all the sub-Antarctic highlights in one voyage on this 19-day expedition cruise.
+Visit all the sub-Antarctic highlights in one unforgettable voyage on this 19-day expedition cruise.
 Land on the Falkland Islands for spectacular scenery and encounters with black-browed albatrosses and rockhopper penguins.
 This voyage also includes four days on South Georgia, one of the most beautiful places on earth.
-Be prepared for tens of thousands of king penguins and their chicks, sea lions on the beaches, elephant seals, wandering albatrosses, gentoo penguins, and great historical sites including the trails of British Polar explorer, Ernest Shackleton.
+Be prepared for tens of thousands of king penguins and their chicks, sea lions on the beaches, elephant seals, wandering albatrosses, gentoo penguins, and great historical sites including the trails of famed British Polar explorer, Ernest Shackleton.

 Observe the distinctive breeding behaviors of the wandering albatross